fmxsh/f3c/f3c-spec.md

 >
 > The composite token `<meta level introducer>` is not the same as two individual <introducer> in a row (`<introducer> <introducer>`), even if they may seem identical. <metal level introducer> is considered its own indivisible unit.

-## Emergence
+### Basic data

+In the sequence of undifferentiated concrete representations (sequence of characters), certain representations (characters) are recognized as tokens, forming the syntax.
+The syntax is then delineating sequences of undifferentiated concrete representations (sequences of characters) and designating them as _data_.
+Thus, _data_ is inferred from _syntax_. _Data_ together with the _syntax_ constitutes the _f3c_.

+A _field_ is the general term for any given data.

-### Fields
+#### Fields

 In the sequence conceptual units (think sequence of UTF8-characters), the presence of a field can be discerned by locating the token _<introducer>_ or _<meta level introducer>_, in conjunction with a <segmenter>.
 The <segmenter> typically maps to the newline character (`\n`) and thus, data is parsed line by line looking for <introducer> or <meta level introducer> in order to discern fields.

-A field is at either side of the _<introducer>_ or _<meta level introducer>_ and is a delineation within the sequence of conceptual units.
-All the conceptual units within the delineation is the content of the field.
+A field is at either side of the _<introducer>_ or _<meta level introducer>_ and is a delineation within the sequence of characters.
+All the characters within the delineation is the content of the field.
 The field can also be empty if there are no conceptual units within its delineation.

 A field always have two aspects: _data format_ and _data type_.
 The aspect of _data format_ can be either _inline_ or _block_, and the second aspect of _data type_ can be either _identifier_ or _literal_.
 The two aspects together yields four possible combinations: inline identifier, inline literal, block identifier, block literal.
 These are four different _data constructs_.
 This is the structural identity of a field.

-A _field_'s structural identity is a _data construct_, which is the emergent property of the combination of _data format_ and _data type_.
+A _field_'s structural identity is a _data construct_, which is a term to refer to any of the four possible combination of _data format_ and _data type_.

 Properties: